-- Spelling lists and key words to take home and practise weekly. - Using displays of key words linked to topics and subjects. - Providing vocabulary trees where children can access Tier 2 vocabulary. - Practising using the correct vocabulary orally. - Dedicating lessons focussed on word patterns and choices. - Encouraging the use of dictionaries and thesauruses. - Reading a variety of examples of texts to explore new vocabulary. - Providing one-to-one support, where necessary.
+- Spelling lists and key words to take home and practise weekly.
+In KS2, spellings will be chosen by the class from the spelling rules they have covered that week in their RWI spelling sessions. - Using displays of key words linked to topics and subjects. - Providing vocabulary displays where children can access Tier 2 vocabulary. - Practising using the correct vocabulary orally. - Dedicating lessons focussed on word patterns and choices. - Encouraging the use of dictionaries and thesauruses. - Reading a variety of examples of texts to explore new vocabulary. - Providing one-to-one support, where necessary.